|

 8.4.
 Specific Heat of Ideal Gases

 8.5.
-Evaluating Changes in Properties Using Departure Functions
+Evaluating Changes in Properties Using Departure

 8.6.
 Specific Heat and Other Properties of Solids